opf/openproject/docs/enterprise-edition-guide/README.md

 ### I didn't receive my license key / my Enterprise token

 The Enterprise token is sent to the email address used to create the subscription.
 If you can't find it in the spam folder and if you already paid for the subscription please contact support.

+### Can I use my own domain name?

+Yes, for Enterprise on-premises and for Community Edition you will have to choose your own domain name during [initial configuration](../installation-and-operations/installation/packaged/#initial-configuration) after installing OpenProject.

 ### How can I downgrade from Enterprise Edition to Community Edition?